-Jury Duty is considered an excused absence.
-Any regular, full-time employee of the District who is called or required to serve as a trial juror or witness will be excused from work during the period of such service or while present in court as a result of such a call.
-Regular Eligible full-time employees required to serve as jurors are granted jury duty leave with pay, less any fees paid to them by the court, except mileage up to a maximum period of thirty (30) working days.
 Employees serving on a jury exceeding the thirty (30) day period shall do so without pay.
 This benefit is effective immediately upon employment.
-An employee serving jury duty must obtain an attendance slip from the court and to be submitted submit it to the accounting department with the affected timesheet in order to be eligible for pay for those hours.
+An employee serving jury duty must obtain an attendance slip from the court and submit it to the accounting department in order to be eligible for pay for those hours.
 Employees are to allocate the number of hours to Jury Duty Leave accordingly on their electronic time sheet.
 Any employee relieved from jury duty after less than 3 hours shall report to work unless impracticable because of travel time.